 To use locators like the XPath is easy as you give the direct element path.
 But the XPath would break when the element structure changes.

 The relative XPath are easy to manage as they are short and concise.
 It is also better than the previous XPath style as it may survive the changes in the Page HTML to a certain degree.
-Though, building a relative XPath is time-consuming and quite difficult as you need to check all the nodes to form the path.
+However, building a relative XPath is time-consuming and quite tricky as you need to check all the nodes to form the path.

 Guarantees to find accurate locators.